eja/tibula/README.md

     ***Note:***
       If `--setup-path` is not provided, the embedded assets will be used to import the default modules.
       The admin user is set to `admin` by default, you can customize it using `--setup-user`.
-      If only `--setup` is passed, the admin username and password will be prompted directly from the terminal during setup.

 - **Web Service Configuration:**
   - Configuration options for starting the web service, specifying the host, port, path, and SSL/TLS certificates.